 This time of year arrives with so much joy – adorable trick-or-treaters, family together around Thanksgiving tables, and the delight of the holidays.
 But with the good comes the bad.
 The cool weather and freezing temperatures can cause a whole world of plumbing problems.
 Bob Brown Service Experts is here with some preventative measures to help you minimize your chance of facing these common winter plumbing problems.

-Pipes freezing a common plumbing problem for Phoenix.
+Pipes freezing a common plumbing problem for Tempe.
 This commonly takes place when high water pressure through the main water pipe merges with freezing temperatures.
 To help avoid this plumbing problem, leave a faucet a little open to let water continuously flow through.
 If you do find a frozen pipe, disable the main water supply to keep the pipe from bursting.
 Try warming the frozen area of the pipe with warm water and if that fails, give Bob Brown Service Experts a call and we’ll send one of our qualified plumbers out to look at the trouble.

 Broken Water Line